ArmaanMcleod/pypi-download-tarball/README.md

 # Python Source Downloader

-Automates manual Python library installtion through the *PyPi* tarball.
+Automates manual Python library installation through the *PyPi* tarball.
 I've used this in the past when *pip* hasn't worked out, and I have to revert to manual installation of Python libraries.

 ## Installing Dependencies